enriquepablo/npl-web/npl_ref.rst

 the first four lines are defining terms
-(``person``, ``mike``, ``sue``, ``loves``) using predefined terms (``thing``, ``verb``), and the fifth to seventh lines are a fact and a rule built from those terms.
+(``person``, ``mike``, ``sue``, ``loves``) using predefined terms (``thing``, ``verb``), and the fifth to seventh lines are a :term:`fact` and a rule built from those terms.
 If we extend the kb holding the program, and query it,